 Interior designers can make drab interiors seem new and fresh and even have their own television shows and housewares lines.
 For those with a sense of style and an eye for detail, becoming an interior designers is not only a good fit, but a lucrative career choice as well.
 Understanding the earning potential of an interior designer can make the hurdles of school and training worthwhile.

 Interior designers are part artist and part architect, with a four-year bachelor's degree.
 They draw upon decorating philosophies learned in the classroom and pulled from their own aesthetic style.
-The average annual salary for an interior designer was $52,400 in 2013, according to the U.S. Bureau of Labor Statistics.
-Salaries ranged from $26,490 to $89,060.
-Other factors, such as place of employment and experience, can increase the earning potential for an interior designer markedly.
+The average annual salary for an interior designer was $58,210 in 2017, according to the U.S. Bureau of Labor Statistics.
+Factors such as place of employment and experience, can increase the earning potential for an interior designer markedly.
 Those interior designers who make a name for themselves in a given market, and are identified with high-profile designs, can expect to earn far more than the average range.

 Jobs With Benefits